Welcome to Acta Agronomica Sinica,

 the Crop Science Society of China

-the Institute of Crop Science, CAAS
+the Institute of Crop Sciences, CAAS

 China Science Publishing & Media Ltd.